Ukrainian fairy tale: Description

 Ukrainian folk literature is vast.
 Many Ukrainian fairy tales feature forests and grassy plains, with people working as farmers or hunters.
 Many Ukrainian fairy tales feature animals.
 There are often parallels with other regional traditions such as Russia, Turkey, and Poland.
 One purpose of Ukrainian fairy tales was to teach children about dangers, and also the importance of growing crops for survival the following year.
 Though teaching children was an important purpose of Ukrainian fairy tales, Ukrainian fairy tales were not exclusively for children.

 Characters in Ukrainian fairy tales often feature warriors, princes, and peasants.
-Common features of narrative transition in Ukrainian kazky include mediators (objects, actions, notions, events, or conditions), magic helpers (objects, things, or supernatural beings, as in Mare's Head), and triggers (signs or prohibitions).
+Some of the Common features of narrative transition in Ukrainian kazky that include mediators (objects, actions, notions, events, or conditions), magic helpers (objects, things, or supernatural beings, as in Mare's Head), and triggers (signs or prohibitions).
 These elements perform a linking function in the narrative and provide motivation for the main character to move from one setting to another.